melowntech/vts-mapproxy/docs/resources.md

     Optional Int maxSourceLod // Maximum available LOD in the source data.
 Detailed LODs
                               // will be generated from coarser tiles at maxSourceLod.
                               // LOD is in local subtree.
-}
+    Optional Array<String> clipLayers // list of layers that are clipped to tile extents (in spatial division SRS) }
 ```